Informations

 Housing allocations are for one year at a time.
 Exchange students can have contracts for one semester if their courses are only one semester.

-Allocations are made according to the Student Housing Allocation Rules (see rules under Applications).
-Office of Byggingafélag Námsmanna send applicants email notification regardsing allocation or number on the waiting list.
+Allocations are made according to the Student Housing Allocation Rules, note that there are seperat rules for BN housing and for RU housing.
+Applicants will receive emals when their application has been accepted and can see their status on their pages at www.bn.is.
 Application must be confirmed between 1 and 5 of every month.
 Allocations all year round.

 Lease/Rental Agreement/Fees